catchorg/Catch2/docs/own-main.md

   returnCode = session.run();

-  // returnCode encodes the type of error that occured.
+  // returnCode encodes the type of error that occurred.
 See the
   // integer constants in catch_session.hpp for more information
   // on what each return code means.